Amine-Smahi/Xamarin.Components-Architecture/README.md

 ## Story time !
 Xamarin is a flexible platform that enable the developer to work with almost any pattern and architecture, At start the app needed some basic UI with few interactions for crud operations, Soon later the app has grown in size, complexity and the UI became much much complex, That made us challenges as we were debugging specific part of the UI and behavior also the newer recruited devs took a long time to follow the hierarchy.

-### What we did
+### What i did
-- We decoupled the pages into reusable components that we can use in other parts of the app.
+- I decoupled the pages into reusable components that we can use in other parts of the app.
 - The components are simple ContentView Views that contains a specific UI with it own behavior.
 - The components can be used in pages or can be used in other components